MasterSkepticista/Processing-p5.js/NeuralNetwork_p5_manual/README.md

 	var tar = [[0],[1],[1],[0]];

-#train recursively for each (since dataset is small, multiple iterations are needed)
+#train recursively for each (since dataset is small, multiple iterations are needed.
+Consider randomising the training examples to reduce overfit)

 	for(var i=0;i<500;i++){